The fact is alarming, especially when America is regarded as the most advanced and successful of all nations in the world.

-This results in zero time for leisure and relaxing activities.
-Stress then becomes inevitable!
+This results in minimal time for leisure and relaxing activities - stress then becomes inevitable!

 Stress is harmful because it often leads to poor lifestyle decisions - which lead to health complications.

 While it’s difficult to live a completely stress-free life, we can certainly minimize stress by making small changes to our diet and living pattern.

 7 Best Foods To Fight Stress

 Here is a list of the top foods that help in fighting stress.
 For best results, add these foods to your diet as well as other healthy habits (such as regular exercise and a focus on getting quality sleep).

 Cocoa is a rich source of antioxidants.
 Chocolate is nutrient dense and contains most of the essential minerals.
 A serving of dark chocolate contains important minerals such as copper, magnesium, iron, zinc, and phosphorus.